adakite1/skysongbuilder/README.md

 2. Download the most recent version of SkySongBuilder here: [Releases](https://github.com/adakite1/skysongbuilder/releases)
 3. Run it inside the same folder as the configuration file
   - It is recommended to run it inside PowerShell on Windows or Terminal on macOS and Linux so you can see what is happening:
-    - **Windows 11:** Right click somewhere empty within the folder where the executable is, then click "Open in Terminal".
-Once inside, type `./skysongbuilder.exe` and hit enter.
+    - **Windows 10/11:** See [this tutorial](https://www.youtube.com/watch?v=bgSSJQolR0E).
+Once you have the command prompt or PowerShell open inside the folder where you have the exe, type `./skysongbuilder.exe` and hit enter.
-    - **Windows 10:** See [this tutorial](https://www.youtube.com/watch?v=bgSSJQolR0E), and then type `./skysongbuilder.exe` and hit enter.
     - **macOS:** Open the `Terminal` app, and then type `cd ` (with a space at the end) (do not hit enter!).
-Now, drag the folder containing the executable into the Terminal window, this will fill in the path to the folder into the terminal window.
-Now hit enter to change directories into the directory where SkySongBuilder resides.
+Drag the folder containing the configuration file and the executable into the Terminal window, this will automatically fill in the path to that folder into the terminal window.
+Now hit enter to change directories into the directory.
 Then type `./skysongbuilder` and hit enter.
     - **Linux:** You know the drill.
 4. You're done!